 Investors: Hong Kong X Technology Fund (HKX), Clear Water Bay Phase II Fund, Renxing Investment

-Use of Funds: It will be mainly used for the iterative R & D and testing of product functional prototypes and the improvement of the team's talents.
+Use of Funds: It will be mainly used for the iterative R & D and testing of product functional prototypes and the improvement of the team's talent pool.

 Basic Company Information

-Technological Highlights: Anlan Power builds a technological system with electrification and intelligence as the core, integrates the electrified and intelligent technologies and supply chains of passenger cars, solves the pain points of traditional fuel jet ski consumers in maintenance, driving safety, cumbersome interaction and environmental protection requirements, and reconstructs the user's experience of controlling water - powered boats.
+Technological Highlights: Anlan Power builds a technological system centered on electrification and intelligence, integrating passenger - car - level electric intelligent technology and supply chain to solve the pain points of traditional fuel motorboat consumers in maintenance, driving safety, cumbersome interaction and environmental protection requirements, and reconstructing the user's experience of operating water - powered boats.

-In terms of electrification, the company develops power system solutions based on its independently built hull three - electric coupling and matching platform and relying on China's mature "three - electric" supply chain.
-Its first product, ANAVI CARBON, is equipped with an electric drive system with a rated power of 70kW and a large - capacity battery of 26kWh, which can achieve a maximum speed of 110km/h and a range of 80 kilometers.
-Among them, the pure - electric drive solution has the advantages of being quieter (with an operating noise of less than 65 decibels), zero - emission and low maintenance costs.
+In terms of electrification, the company develops power system solutions based on its self - built hull three - electric coupling and matching platform and relying on China's mature "three - electric" supply chain.
+Its first product, ANAVI CARBON, is equipped with an electric drive system with a rated power of 70kW and a large - capacity 26kWh battery, which can achieve a maximum speed of 110km/h and a cruising range of 80 kilometers.
+Among them, the pure - electric drive solution has the advantages of being quieter, with an operating noise of less than 65 decibels, zero emissions and low maintenance costs.
 Combined with the carbon fiber lightweight hull and high - performance jet pump propulsion technology, the whole boat can achieve an effective balance in energy consumption, performance, strength and economy, saving users more than $1000 in annual maintenance costs.

-In the dimension of intelligence, by migrating intelligent technologies from the passenger car field to the water scenario, Anlan Power can provide users with an intelligent experience of "safety assistance + convenient interaction".
-ANAVI CARBON supports auxiliary driving functions including collision avoidance reminder, emergency collision avoidance and kinetic energy recovery, reducing the driving threshold and risk, and adding practical functions such as drowning call, automatic berthing and custom driving mode setting.
-Through the intelligent interconnection system, users can realize the remote linkage between the mobile phone and the boat and keep track of the position and status in real - time.
+In the aspect of intelligence, by migrating intelligent technologies from the passenger - car field to the water scenario, Anlan Power can provide users with an intelligent experience of "safety assistance + convenient interaction".
+ANAVI CARBON supports auxiliary driving functions including collision avoidance reminder, emergency collision avoidance and kinetic energy recovery, reducing the driving threshold and risks, and adding practical functions such as water - falling summoning, automatic berthing and customized driving mode settings.
+Through the intelligent interconnection system, users can realize remote linkage between the mobile phone and the boat and keep track of the position and status in real - time.

 Product design drawing of ANAVI CARBON (Source/Enterprise)